 I was very surprised how much space for other words or silence you can create when reducing all the ums and ahs from your speech!
 Waverley Communicators is a vivid community of non-professional public speakers that I am coming back to with a huge smile on my face every fortnight.

 Fun fact about Anna-Maria: I like to challenge myself in every aspect of my life, and if I am helping with it someone, that’s even better!
-You can see me running around Edinburgh in early mornings or after work (my next challenge is to run up Arthur’s Seat at least twice a week).
+You can see me running around Edinburgh in early mornings or after work.

 The Treasurer manages the club’s funds and bank account; submits members’ dues to TMI headquarters; and keeps up-to-date records of the club’s finances.